christophertacon/Blog/tools-pelican/content/imp-vs-dec/imp_vs_dec_blog.md

 The exercises in this workshop require [Python](https://www.python.org/) & [Haskell](https://www.haskell.org/) environments and [GNUSim8085](https://gnusim8085.github.io/), an assembler simulator and debugger.

+To check everything is working correctly;
+* Start the VM, login and password are the same.
+* Open a terminal (shortcut on the desktop) and call `$ jupyter notebook`.
+This should open a Firefox with the Jupyter notebook working.
+Check you can create `New` Python 3 and Haskell notebooks.
+* Try to run GNUSim8085 (shortcut on the desktop).

 ## The VM image (Recommended)

 A virtual machine image, with the required applications pre-installed, can be found here;  [part1](http://www.southampton.ac.uk/~gmd1n15/LubuntuJupyterHaskellGNUSim.part1.rar), [part2](http://www.southampton.ac.uk/~gmd1n15/LubuntuJupyterHaskellGNUSim.part2.rar) (`right-click` and `Save Link As...`).
 Download both parts and unrar into a single `.ova` file.
 Then import the `.ova` image in VirtualBox (instructions for how to get started can be found in an earlier [VirtualBox workshop blog post](https://computationalmodelling.bitbucket.io/tools/virtualbox-basics.html)).